LukeGrahamLandry/franca/docs/comptime.md

   - you can't call fork (starting new threads is fine).
     (because the child process won't have the compiler's thread so if you try to call a function that hasn't been compiled yet, it never will be).

+## Alternative Frontends

+The best example by far is `examples/import_c/ffi.fr`, which is a C11 compiler that outputs binary ir + type info that the franca frontend can import.
+You run the c compiler in comptime and that letes you use c libraries directly without needing to write tedious bindings.
+Since it compiles to the same ir as franca code, you can use c libraries at comptime as well, and cross compile them, and introspect on thier types.

+> See the comment at the top of that file for limitations.
+Most of the language works but not everything yet
+> You can't export macros to franca but they can be used internally by the c program.
+No thread_local, no atomics, no complex numbers, no inline assembly.
+> Not all stdlib only standard headers are usable yet because i want to make cross compiling easy and not depend on system files.

+but some examples of libraries that do work:
+- wuffs
+- stbimage, stbtruetype
+- lua (PUC Rio -- not jit)

 ## DSLs in Strings